-• 2 ns to 10 s for > or < qualifier.

-• 10 ns to 10 s for >< qualifier, with minimum difference of 5 ns between upper and lower settings.
+- 2 ns to 10 s for > or < qualifier (5 ns to 10 s for 350 MHz bandwidth models). - 10 ns to 10 s for >< qualifier, with minimum difference of 5 ns between upper and lower settings.

-Pulse width trigger < qualifier time set softkey

-- When the less than (<) qualifier is selected, the Entry knob sets the oscilloscope to trigger on a pulse width less than the time value displayed on the softkey. - When the time range (><) qualifier is selected, the Entry knob sets the upper time range value. - When the greater than (>) qualifier is selected, the Entry knob sets the oscilloscope to trigger on a pulse width greater than the time value displayed on the softkey. - When the time range (><) qualifier is selected, the Entry knob sets the lower time range value.
+Pulse width trigger < qualifier time set softkey • When the less than (<) qualifier is selected, the Entry knob sets the oscilloscope to trigger on a pulse width less than the time value displayed on the softkey.

+• When the time range (><) qualifier is selected, the Entry knob sets the upper time range value.

+Pulse width

+trigger > qualifier

+time set softkeyWhen the greater than (>) qualifier is selected, the Entry knob sets the

+oscilloscope to trigger on a pulse width greater than the time value displayed

+on the softkey.

+• When the time range (><) qualifier is selected, the Entry knob sets the lower time range value.